lbiard/predation_sociality_birds/README.md

 3. Links to other publicly accessible locations of the data: None

-4. Links/relationships to ancillary data sets: https://doi.org/10.1371/journal.pbio.2000483

-5. Was data derived from another source?
+4. Was data derived from another source?
 Some of the data came from https://doi.org/10.1371/journal.pbio.2000483

-6. Recommended citation for this dataset: Bliard L., Dufour P., Griesser M, Covas R. (XXXX).
+5. Recommended citation for this dataset: Bliard L., Dufour P., Griesser M, Covas R. (XXXX).
 Family-living and cooperative breeding in birds are associated with the number of avian predators [Data set].